tldr-pages/tldr/pages/common/git-reset.md

 `git reset --soft HEAD~2`

+- Discard any uncommitted changes, staged or not (for only unstaged changes, use `git checkout`):

+`git reset --hard`

 - Reset the repository to a given commit, discarding committed, staged and uncommitted changes since then:

 `git reset --hard {{commit}}`